Darussalam Publishers

-Darussalam International Publishing & Distribution (also known as Dar-us-Salam in the U.S.) is a Saudi & Pakistani based multilingual international publishing house which operates in 35 countries, but mainly printing in Sheikhupura.
-It is the second-largest publisher of translations of the Islamic scripture (Qur'ān and Ahadith collections) in the world after the King Fahd Complex.
+Darussalam International Publishing & Distribution (also known as Dar-us-Salam in the U.S.) is a Saudi Arabian and Pakistan-based, multilingual international publishing house which operates in 35 countries, but mainly printing in Sheikhupura, Pakistan.
+As of November 2020, it was the second-largest publisher of translations of the Islamic scripture (Qur'ān and Hadith collections) in the world after the King Fahd Complex for the Printing of the Holy Quran publishing house.